Inbibo/shift_docs/docs/getting_started/basics/execute.md

 ### ![Clear Execution Button](images/clear_all_default.svg){style="width:5%"} Clear Execution

 The "Clear Execution" action will set all the nodes in the workflow to dirty.
 All **connected** inputs and output values will be cleared to their default values.
 This forces Shift to recompute all nodes the next time the workflow has to be executed.
+If a workflow is executing when this button is clicked, the execution will be interrupted.

 <figure>
       <img src="images/clear_execution.gif" alt="Clear execution">